Fried, Harris lead Braves over deGrom, Mets to win series

 TRAINER’S ROOM

-Mets RHP Taijuan Walker (back spasms) played catch and will pitch Sunday if he feels fully healthy. ...
-Braves 2B Ozzie Albies (broken foot) ran in the field but still has no timetable for his return.
+Mets RHP Taijuan Walker (back spasms) played catch and will pitch Sunday if he feels 100%. … Braves 2B Ozzie Albies (broken foot) ran in the field but still has no timetable for his return.

 UP NEXT